Nasir Player has faced his fair share of adversity when it comes to his career as a professional athlete.

 COVID-19 forced teams to make budget cuts and Player was released from the team.

 Finding himself coming up short again from a breakthrough situation, Player admitted he was “embarrassed and felt a little bit like a failure.”

-Player is no stranger of making it through adversity as he has recovered from multiple injuries throughout his college career.
+Player is no stranger to making it through adversity, though, as he has recovered from multiple injuries throughout his college career.

-Artevius Smith, former ETSU football player refers to Player as a reliable person on and off the field.
+Artevius Smith, another former ETSU football player, said Player was a reliable person on and off the field.
 Smith even went as far as to indicate that Player’s abilities as an athlete have positively impacted his college career.

-“We can only control what we can control and just go out there and make the best of it with any opportunity that comes your way.
-Life keeps going, we got to too."
+“We can only control what we can control and just go out there and make the best of it with any opportunity that comes your way," said Smith.
+"Life keeps going, (and) we got to too."